aniketchakraborty12/Thryssa/src/content/blogs/How I Built My Personal Portfolio with Astro.js and TailwindCSS.md

 Remember, it's not the tech stack, or the components, or the deployment errors that are getting in your way.
 It's your double-mindedness. *Keep your head down while working, and up while presenting*.
 Believe in your capabilities, and the portfolio will be stacked before you know it.

+If you liked the blog, make sure to comment down below.

 **Until Next Time!**